-When we talk about enriching our lives, we rarely mean with wealth.
+When we talk about enriching our lives, we rarely talk about wealth.
 That’s for good reason, seeing as the common line is ‘money can’t buy happiness’.
-However, most of us spend our entire lives chasing money, working to live or to get to a place where we don’t have to work anymore.
+However, most of us spend our entire lives chasing money, working to live, or getting to a place where we don’t have to work anymore.

-This is sad, as the journey often takes most of our lives, only reaping the benefits in old age.
-We often forget the things that make life more worthwhile in the “now”.
+This is sad, as this journey often takes most of our lives, which means we can only reap the benefits when we're old.
+We often forget the things that make life more worthwhile in the "now".
 But, how can we use these things to enrich our lives?

 In this article, we’ll take a look at some of the ways our lives can be enriched right now, without needing to wait for wealth or ‘success’.
 No one should have to wait for decades for happiness and fulfillment.
 We have to enrich our lives right now.

 - 9 ways to enrich your life

 9 ways to enrich your life